huangyunhao/huangyunhao.github.io/index.md

 Hello!
 My name is Yunhao Huang.
 I am a Marketing PhD student at UC Berkeley Haas School of Business.

-I am interested in developing theories and interpretable machine learning models to better understand consumer behavior and firm competitive strategy.
+I am interested in developing scalable, interpretable models to analyze large-scale dynamic consumer data and developing theories on firm competitive strategy.